NOVA-RICS-Open-Lab/modbus-library/README.md

    - disconnect_all(self):
      - Properly disconnects all ESP32 devices and stops all monitoring threads.

+> **Note**: This work was originally developed for the ESP32 platform, taking advantage of its performance and integrated connectivity.
+However, the solution is highly versatile and can be adapted to any other microcontroller, provided it meets two fundamental requirements: Wi-Fi connectivity and the ability to communicate via the Modbus protocol.
+Consequently, the project remains hardware-agnostic, allowing for implementation across various architectures that support these networking and industrial communication standards.

 ## <div align="center">Contribution Guidelines</div>
 NOVA RICS Open Lab open source, and we welcome contributions from the community!
 See the [Contribution](CONTRIBUTING.md) guide for more information on the development workflow and the internals of the wandb library.
 For project related bugs and feature requests, visit [GitHub Issues](https://github.com/NOVA-RICS-Open-Lab/modbus-library/issues) or contact novaricsopenlab@gmail.com